anaran/LastScrollChrome/contributing.md

-Work on a Bug or Feature
-====

 Motivation
 ----

-These command-line innstructions are just meant to highlight the steps in the process.
+A lot of effort is wasted between maintainers and contributors on reworking pull request which are difficult to review and would clutter the upstream commit history.

-Especially the creation of a clean pull request without rewriting (= destroying) your development branch history is something I wanted to share.
+Especially the creation of a clean pull request **without rewriting (= destroying) your development branch history** is something I wanted to share.

+These command-line instructions are just meant to highlight the steps in the process.

+They assume you are working in a local git clone where origin is your github repo and upstream is my github repo.

-Start Work on a Branch
+Work on a Bug or Feature
 ----

+Start working on a branch right away.

 ```
+git checkout master
+git pull origin master
-git checkout -B BugOrFeature master
+git checkout -B BugOrFeature master # Create and switch to the BugOrFeature branch starting at master.
 ```

 Make all the edits you needs.

-Regularily rebase to pick up latest work:
+Regularly rebase to pick up latest work:

 ```
-git rebase origin master
+git pull origin master
 ```

 Prepare Delivery Branch